petetroyan/petetroyan.github.io/_pages/research.md

 # Works in Progress

-* Strategy-proof, Pareto efficient, and fair mechanisms for object allocation (with Marek Pycia)
+* Strategy-proof, Pareto efficient, and fair mechanisms for object allocation (joint with Marek Pycia)

-* Millipedes: A Toolkit for Simple Mechanism Design (with Marek Pycia)
+* Millipedes: A Toolkit for Simple Mechanism Design (joint with Marek Pycia)

-* Ranking Objects that Rank Back (with Thayer Morrill)
+* Ranking Objects that Rank Back (joint with Thayer Morrill)